lorenzofox3/Smart-Table/readme.md

 [![Build Status](https://travis-ci.org/lorenzofox3/Smart-Table.svg?branch=master)](https://travis-ci.org/lorenzofox3/Smart-Table)

+**Hey I am not too much into angular these days.
+If someone wants to maintain this project, please contact me !**

 # Smart Table

 Smart Table is a table module for angular js.
 It allows you to quickly compose your table in a declarative way including sorting, filtering, row selection, and pagination.